SPCoast/EagleTemplate-new/README.md

-# REPO NAME: EagleTemplate-migrate
+# REPO NAME: EagleTemplate-new
 ## License: CERN Open Hardware Licence v1.2
 ## License: Creative Commons Attribution-NonCommercial-ShareAlike

 COPY THE DESCRIPTION FILE CONTENTS HERE

-First line: A short description of the project, used as a subtitle ot tagline
+First line: A short description of the project, used as a subtitle or tagline

 Remaining lines: a verbose changelog of what makes this "git version" different from the last.
 Use this space (in Markdown format) to describe the context and details of the changes.